Chepstow, Wales, UK Guide

 Offa's Dyke Path

-Offa's Dyke Path is a long-distance footpath that follows the ancient earthwork of Offa's Dyke.
-The trail offers stunning views of the Welsh countryside, including rolling hills, woodlands, and historic sites.
-Visitors can hike sections of the path, enjoy nature walks, and discover the beauty of the borderlands.
+Offa's Dyke Path is a long-distance footpath that follows the ancient earthwork boundary between England and Wales, known as Offa's Dyke.
+The trail offers hikers the opportunity to explore diverse landscapes, including rolling hills, woodlands, and historic sites.
+With stunning views and rich history, the path is a popular choice for outdoor enthusiasts seeking a challenging and rewarding trek.

 Piercefield House